Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Bronze Lamp Stand of the Warring States Period (403 BC — 221 BC) — Hebei Museum

-Later in Han Dynasty (202 BC — 220 AD), sophisticated lanterns were invented, with refined cases that can protect the flame.
+Later in Han Dynasty (202 BC — 220 AD), sophisticated lanterns were invented, with refined cases that protect the flame.

 Bronze Painted Light of the Han Dynasty, Burnt Smoke Gas can be Channeled Through the Neck of the Wild Goose into Its Belly — National Museum of China (Photo by Dongmaiying)